 "Should I read this thesis?"
 Absolutely.
-Asynchronous register files were intended for children and adults of all ages.
 This thesis has something to offer for everyone.
 To the layperson, the thesis works through the systematic design of a complex subsystem with a divide-and-conquer approach.
 To a theoretician, this thesis illustrates a direct application of mathematical transformations for synthesizing a complex system whose correctness can be formally proven.
 To an engineer or architect, this thesis surveys a large design space with the goal of designing (perhaps jointly) for high performance and low energy.
 To a circuit designer, this thesis demonstrates the modularity with which one can design a moderately complex system of robust, self-timed circuits.
 Good asynchronous microprocessor design requires approaches that are different than those of traditional synchronous designs.
 For anyone who is familiar with asynchronous circuit design, this thesis gives a tremendous amount of detail of how new and old optimizations can be applied to existing designs.
 A reasonable goal for anyone's first reading is to understand the fundamental ideas without getting lost in the forest of details.